Akinori-F-Ebihara/Akinori-F-Ebihara.github.io/_pages/about.md

 <br>

 # News
+__[Apr.
+27th, 2022]__
+- Our paper, "Convolutional Neural Networks for Time-dependent Classification of Variable-length Time Series" was accepted to WCC 2021 (IJCNN track).

 __[Jun.
 2nd, 2021]__
 - Our paper, "Joint Feature Distribution Alignment Learning for NIR-VIS and VIS-VIS Face Recognition" was accepted to IJCB 2021.